medic/cht-docs/content/en/apps/guides/hosting/monitoring/production.md

 ## What it means to run in production

-When you run your monitoring and alerting in production, and it is publicly accessible on the Internet, and has mission-critical data on it, you should take extra precautions around security and backup.
+When you run CHT Watchdog in production, and it is publicly accessible on the Internet, and has mission-critical data on it, you should take extra precautions around security and backup.
 This mainly consists of:

 * using TLS for all HTTP connections
 * using VPN or SSH for insecure protocols like `ssl=false` in Postgres